Skip to content

 Add the corresponding tokens on the quote chain:

-# Add USDC on Hedera
+# Add USDC on Arbitrum

 grpcurl -plaintext -d '{